lonkaars/blog/posts/homeauto.md

 a janky logic analyzer, to capture the IR messages and get the message contents manually, but I still haven't succeeded.
 I have however succeeded in frying the IR LED by giving it +5v backwards without any protection, so that's something I guess.
-I'll update this article when I get it working.
+I'll update this section of the article together with the Philips lamp.

+To be continued...